-The most often identified cancer in patients with MH is bladder transitional cell carcinoma.
-The US Preventive Services Task Force estimates a positive predictive value of 5% to 8% for MH indicating bladder cancer and recommends against routine screening.
-Evidence B One case-control study including people with renal neoplasms found that patients with ≥4 RBC/HPF or ≥5 RBC/HPF in a single urine sample were twice as likely to have concomitant MH (odds ratio of 2.2 for ≥4 RBC/HPF and 2.0 for ≥5 RBC/HPF) as patients without malignancy.
+The most often identified cancer in patients with NVH is bladder transitional cell carcinoma.
+The US Preventive Services Task Force estimates a positive predictive value of 5% to 8% for NVH indicating bladder cancer and recommends against routine screening.
+Evidence B One case-control study including people with renal neoplasms found that patients with ≥4 RBC/HPF or ≥5 RBC/HPF in a single urine sample were twice as likely to have concomitant NVH (odds ratio of 2.2 for ≥4 RBC/HPF and 2.0 for ≥5 RBC/HPF) as patients without malignancy.

 Department of Family and Community Medicine

 Texas Tech University Health Sciences Center at the Permian Basin

 TJB declares that he has no competing interests.

 Department of Family Medicine